-As an independent insurance agency in pennsylvania, Alchemy can shop multiple brands at once to find the insurance that best suits your needs.
+As an independent commercial insurance agency in pa, Alchemy can shop multiple brands at once to find the insurance that best suits your needs.
 Protect your family (and your wallet) with a FREE quote today!

 Also known as commercial general liability (CGL) coverage, this kind of insurance offers a wide range of protection to businesses (primarily for property damage and personal and bodily injuries) for things that can happen in the day-to-day operations of a company.